dustin-archive/lifesaver-sass/README.md

     padding-left: 1rem;
   ```

 The disadvantage to this is that you can't pass any of the shorthand property values like `size` or `position-absolute` to the core mixin.
 The reason is that the core mixin is only capable of processing standard CSS to keep the code clean and maintainable.
-All additional shorthand property logic is stored that property's mixin.
+All additional shorthand property logic is stored inside that property's mixin.

 ## Shorthand Property Mixins

-LifeSaver comes with it's own set of shorthand properties to keep your code small.
+LifeSaver comes with it's own set of shorthand properties to keep your code even smaller and more readable.

   ```scss
     // Input